 The investment portfolio is managed by professional fund managers duly backed by a team of research analysts.
 The fund management team's role does not end with making an investment portfolio but continuously monitoring, reviewing, churning and switching the securities depending on internal research, external rating actions, changes in macroeconomic dynamics, and statutory and regulatory changes etc.

 The fund management team may consider various factors while making an investment decision, which may be based on management interactions, financial results, analyst meets, regulatory disclosures, etc.

-Mutual funds pool the investors' money and invest such money in a basket of securities as per the investment objective of the scheme.
-The investment portfolios are valued on daily basis and their fair value for each unit of the mutual fund scheme, referred to as Net Asset Value (NAV), are disclosed at the end of each business day.
-All transactions an investor makes with any mutual fund, be it a fresh purchases, redemptions or switch transaction, are undertaken at the NAV.
-Further, if the redemption are made certain exit load period applicable to the scheme, if any, then such transactions shall be subject to certain exit load.
+- Mutual funds pool the investors' money and invest such money in a basket of securities as per the investment objective of the scheme.

+- The investment portfolios are valued on daily basis and their fair value for each unit of the mutual fund scheme, referred to as Net Asset Value (NAV), is disclosed at the end of each business day.
+All transactions an investor makes with any mutual fund, be it new purchases, redemptions or switch transactions, are undertaken at the NAV.
+Further, if redemptions are made within the exit load period applicable to the scheme, then such transactions shall be subject to the respective fee.

 - Similarly, a liquid fund invests in debt and money market securities with a maturity of up to 91 days.
 Investors may choose the mutual fund scheme to suit their financial goals, risk appetite and investment horizon.

-SEBI has prescribed a ceiling to the Total Expense Ratio (TER) to the mutual fund schemes to protect investors’ interests.
+- SEBI has prescribed a ceiling to the Total Expense Ratio (TER) to the mutual fund schemes to protect investors’ interests.
 The overall expenses should not exceed the specified ceiling.
 If an investor has invested in direct plans, distribution expenses are not charged to such plans, the total expenses of direct plans shall be lower compared to regular plans to the extent of distribution expenses.